 - A curator willing to work with authors in order to ensure the desired arc of the series

-- Five or six written pieces or HowlRoundTV video content
+- Five written pieces or HowlRoundTV video content

 - Diverse writers: In addition to the varied perspectives your series contributors will provide, we ask you consider the makeup of your contributor pool in regards to age, gender, race, and ethnicity.
 Unless your series is focused on a specific area in the US, we ask that at least one of your writers be from another country

-- Coming up with the series title and one sentence description
+- Coming up with the series title, description, and blurb

 - Writing one essay, usually the introduction to the series